TheRoyalMuffinMan/Geo-QA/README.md

 ```

 ## Cleanup
-We recommend running `./system-clean.sh` to reset and cleanup the system for different setups and query support.
+We recommend running `./system-clean.sh` to reset and clean up the system for different setups and query support.
 Further, `docker system prune -a` and `docker volume prune` to clean up Docker instances and volumes (these can take up space).